Striveworks/valor/docs/index.md

 **Q. What evaluation methods are supported?**

-**A.** Valor currently supports generic classification as well as object-detection and semantic-segmentation for images.
+**A.** Valor currently supports generic classification and ranking, as well as object detection and semantic segmentation for images.
 The long-term goal for Valor is to support the most popular supervised learning methods.

 **Q. Does Valor store data?**